MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 - ShowWindow

 All of the cryptic syntax such as square and angle brackets in the syntax section means something but will be covered in Appendix A of this book.
-While important, learning what the cryptic syntax is often difficult to retain for someone who is new to PowerShell and may not use it everyday.
+While important, learning the cryptic syntax is often difficult to retain for someone who is new to PowerShell and may not use it everyday.

 For more information to better understand the cryptic syntax, see [Appendix A][].